 - International Conference on Plastic Optical Fibers, from 2006 onwards.
 He was the General Chairman and main organizer of the Turin edition in 2007.

 - Optical Network Design and Modelling (ONDM), from 2010 onwards

 He is IEEE senior member from 2010.

 DIDACTICAL AND ACADEMIC ACTIVITIES

 Starting from 1998, Prof. Gaudino has always been involved in didactical activities at Politecnico di Torino, teaching courses in digital transmission, signal theory and optical communications.
-Starting from 2005, he was appointed as Coordinator of the Telecommunication Bachelor and Master degrees, and on the Master in Optical Communication and Photonic Technologies, again ad Politecnico di Torino.
+From 2005 to 2012, he was appointed as Coordinator of the Telecommunication Bachelor and Master degrees, and on the Master in Optical Communication and Photonic Technologies, again ad Politecnico di Torino.
 He is also active in professional lecturing for continuing education companies.

 From 2006, he is member in the “Nucleo di Valutazione” (main internal evaluation body) at Politecnico di Milano.
 From 2007, he is the Director delegate at the POLITO Electronic and Telecommunication Department for external relations.

 Currently (Fall 2018), he is the vice-Coordinator of: